jessepav/lacygoill-wiki-backup/tmux/format.md

 Without `-F`, it's run and considered success if the *exit status* is 0:

-    $ tmux if '[ "$TERM" = "#{default-terminal}" ]' 'display -p "your tmux.conf has already been sourced once"' your tmux.conf has already been sourced once~
+    $ tmux if '[ "$TERM" = "#{default-terminal}" ]' 'display -p "your tmux.conf has already been sourced once"' your tmux.conf has already been sourced once˜

 Without `-F`, it's *not* run, and is considered succes if neither empty nor 0:

-    $ tmux if -F '#{alternate_on}' 'display -p "the pane is in alternate screen"' the pane is in alternate screen~
+    $ tmux if -F '#{alternate_on}' 'display -p "the pane is in alternate screen"' the pane is in alternate screen˜

 In both cases, formats are expanded before `if-shell` is run, at parse time.